halilcifttur/BotwynStreamDeckPlugin/README.md

     ![](Images/Counter_File.png)

-- the descriptions of both counters can be seen in the txt file
+- the prefixes of both counters can be seen in the txt file

     ![](Images/TXT_Description_Example.png)